Behind the designs: stories from our annual collections

 Wahid says, “All my hope, love and patience is directed towards forging a peaceful life for my family.
 I spent my whole life surrounded by war, and I don’t want my children to grow up in the same situation.
 I brought them here for a new start, a better education, a better life."

-These designs were created by Dar Al Naim, a prolific and precocious young Sudanese artist.
+These designs were created by Dar Al Naim, a prolific young Sudanese artist.

 The work she creates demonstrates a dynamic look into her nomadic, afropolitan and diasporic way of life.

 Her portfolio includes colourful illustrations, paintings, textile work, prints and sketches.
 Her style is kaleidoscopic, saturated with symbols and images of cultural significance for the Sudanese.